Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Notation, essential background, and definition

-In order to define an appropriate concept of minimum travel costs in the present context, we require the measure-theoretic analog of the infimum of a set of numbers.
-In particular, for any measurable function $g: ~[t_0,\,t_f]\rightarrow \Re$, the {\it essential infimum} of $g(\cdot)$ on $[t_0,\,t_f]$ is given by
+We now define the minimum travel cost within a given O-D pair.
+In order to do this in a continuous-time context, we require the measure-theoretic analog of the infimum of a set of numbers.
+In particular, for any measurable function $g: ~[t_0,\,t_f]\rightarrow \mathbb{R}$, the {\it essential infimum} of $g(\cdot)$ on $[t_0,\,t_f]$ is given by